The Three Lakes Council sometimes takes advocacy positions in support of our stewardship mission.

 In a few cases, however, even after interaction with the property owner, and in the opinion of the board of the Three Lakes Council, the development is felt to jeopardize the lake environment.
 In those cases, the Three Lakes Council may express our position to the Planning Board, Zoning Board, or Town Board, and communicate to make the community more aware of the situation.

 The Three Lakes Council has taken this step in six cases since the mid-1990’s.

 In addition, the Three Lakes Council has occasionally expressed support for or concern with proposed legislation at the local, county, state, or federal level if we feel it affects our watershed.

 For example, the council submitted comments on proposed NY aquatic invasive species regulations.
 3LC also submitted comments on a NY proposal for a general permit for aquatic invasive species control actions.
 3LC expressed the reasons for our concerns with the EPA proposal to change the 2015 Clean Water rule on Waters of the United States (WOTUS).
-We also expressed our concerns with Lewisboro’s proposed code changes.
+We also expressed our concerns with Lewisboro’s proposed wetland code changes.